b-basyildiz/Quantum_Hackathon/README.md

 ### How to Play

 To play the game on your local machine, you will have to nagivate to the directory with the file 'MILQ_SIM.py'.
 Then, within your respective terminal run the 'MILQ_SIM.py' file.
 Make sure that the other files within the directory are not moved, as they are dependencies.
-A pygame window should show up, and then the game is ready to be played!
+A pygame window should show up, and within the terminal the player will be prompted with three options.
+  (a) Locally (for beefy computers)
+  (b) IBM remote (qiskit) + new token
+  (c) IBM remote (qiskit) + saved token
+  Input option a/b/c :
+The player should choose what option best fits their situation.
+For most first time players, the local option should be selected.
+Once an option is selected, the player will be prompted with a difficulty setting, and the game is ready to play!

 ### Future Possible Work